thejptnaz/terraform-equinix-fabric/README.md

 [![Terraform version](https://img.shields.io/badge/terraform-%3E%3D1.5.4-623CE4.svg?style=flat-square&logo=terraform)](https://github.com/hashicorp/terraform)
 [![Terraform registry](https://img.shields.io/badge/terraform-registry-623CE4.svg?style=flat-square&logo=terraform)](https://registry.terraform.io/modules/equinix/fabric/equinix/latest)

 > This is a empty module that houses multiple submodules for Equinix Fabric Terraform usage.
+Please view the Submodules
+> and the Examples in this module's registry to view details on what they are and how to leverage them.

 ## Equinix Fabric Developer Documentation